tiger-sea/darts_game/README.md

   - Cricket (in progress)
   - Random finish practice

-- Features
+- Future Features
-  - Throw suggestion (in progress)
+  - Throw suggestion
+  - Count Up

 *Tentatively published, so probably there are bugs